lunduniversity/introprog/autotranslate/README.md

 - **Ollama** — local LLM runner.
 Install from <https://ollama.com>; then e.g. `ollama pull gemma2:9b`.
 - **modly** — BR's small GPU model server (the project's NVIDIA box, default `http://bjornyx.local:8080`) that fronts Ollama.
 The translator prefers modly, then falls back to a local Ollama, then **offline** (all-Swedish dry run).
-Repo/setup: BR's `modly` project (Codeberg/GitHub — ask BR for the current link).
+Repo/setup: <https://codeberg.org/bjornregnell/modly>.
 - **pdftotext** (poppler-utils) — optional, only for the rendered-PDF Swedish-% report (`--pdf-swedish` / the `*En` build tasks).
 Missing → the report is skipped, the build is unaffected.